 Working our diaphragms and controlling our breath to play the harmonica gives us a good workout and helps strengthen our breathing and overall respiratory system.

-Music therapy, including learning instruments like the harmonica, help improve already healthy respiratory systems.
+Music therapy, including learning instruments like the harmonica, helps improve already healthy respiratory systems.
 It also shows promising effects on improving the overall respiratory health of those living with Chronic Obstructive Pulmonary Disease (source).

 Strengthening the respiratory system and breath control improves our overall health and has benefits beyond music, spanning to exercise, meditation and more.
 Furthermore, learning and practicing the harmonica improves our breathing in a wonderfully relaxed way.